 Try These Sustainable Earth-Friendly Kitchen Utensils

-Choosing to swap out your current dishware for more eco-friendly options may not be a priority, but it is something to consider.
+Choosing to swap out your current dishware for more eco-friendly options may not be a priority, but it is something to consider for a more eco friendly home.
 One such choice is coconut bowls.
 Using these sustainable eating bowls keeps millions of coconut shells from being thrown away and into landfills.
 They’re naturally free of toxins, BPA or plastics and just make your smoothie bowl look that much prettier.

 Another kitchenware swap to consider is a set of silicone cooking utensils.
 Quality silicone is a better option than plastic because it doesn’t leach chemicals into food or down the drain when washed.
 Bamboo cooking utensils are the perfect choice for picnics or dining outdoors.
 Rather than using plastic utensils, switching out to one of these eco-friendly choices is a swap that is both aesthetically pleasing and better for the environment.

 One of the benefits of purchasing quality, stainless steel items or vintage-style kitchen products is that they can be passed down for generations.
 We all have that one item we remember from Grandma’s kitchen and if we’re lucky, as adults had it passed down to us for our own home.

 If you’re a coffee drinker consider purchasing a French Press or stainless steel brewer instead of that huge fancy coffee machine to save on power and price.

 If you don’t have an ice-maker built into your refrigerator, switch out plastic ice cube trays with metal ones.
 This vintage retro style adds a quirky element to your kitchen.

 Stop purchasing disposable wooden skewers for your family barbeque.
 Invest in a good set of stainless steel skewers, they last forever.